whiteoctober/proto-temp/README.md

 [http://localhost:8080/restricted-inline](http://localhost:8080/restricted-inline) is an example of a page restricted by the [Python Users API](https://cloud.google.com/appengine/docs/python/users/).

 [http://localhost:8080/restricted](http://localhost:8080/restricted) is the same thing but accomplished using a [decorator](http://simeonfranklin.com/blog/2012/jul/1/python-decorators-in-12-steps/).
 Just add `@login_required` above your `get` and `set` methods to make them require authentication!

+Similarly, [http://localhost:8080/restricted-admin](http://localhost:8080/restricted-admin) uses the `@admin_login_required` decorator.
+Add this above your `get` and `set` methods to make them require the user to be a logged-in admin!